Skip to content

 What is the difference between a trade secret and confidential information?

-A trade secret is confidential and commercially sensitive information about your business that has commercial value.
+A trade secret is confidential and commercially sensitive information about your business with commercial value.
 Confidential information includes trade secrets.
-However, confidential information includes any secret, confidential or personal information you tell someone else and expect them to keep secret.
+However, confidential information includes any secret or personal information you tell someone else and expect them to keep secret.

 What legal documents can I use to ensure that individuals keep my confidential information secret?

-To create a contractual obligation to keep your confidential information and trade secrets confidential, you can ask employees to sign an employment agreement.
+You can ask employees to sign an employment agreement to create a contractual obligation to keep your confidential information and trade secrets confidential.
 This should include clauses regarding confidentiality.
 You can also use non-disclosure agreements for employees, contractors, and other agencies you work with.

 Register for our free webinars